 - Professional bachelor study programme “Caritative Social Work / Client-oriented Social work”,

 - Professional master study programme “Caritative Social Work / Client-oriented Socioal work”,

 - 2nd level professional higher education study programme “Social Work”,

 - Professional Master study programme “Supervision in Social Work”,

-- Professional Master study programme “Social Business Administration”.
+- Professional Master study programme “Social Entrepreneurship Administration”.

 European Christian Academy is member of ERASMUS Charter of European Universities.
 The Academy has signed Agreement for ERASMUS+ studies partnerships with 20 Universities across Europe.